themeteorchef/building-a-user-admin/building-a-user-admin.md

 });
 ```

 Following a common thread, here.
-We do wee bit of `check()`ing and then call to another module on the server side, `acceptInvitation`, passing our `user` document along.
+We do a wee bit of `check()`ing and then call to another module on the server side, `acceptInvitation`, passing our `user` document along.

 <p class="block-header">/server/modules/accept-invitation.js</p>